Contact tracing Q&As

 No personally identifiable information is entered on the app.
 The ‘app settings’ gives you the ability to remove the app at any time, and any information stored on the phone while using the app.

-If you are notified that you have been in close contact with someone who has tested positive, you will be advised to self-isolate for 10 days, and get a test if you start to have the symptoms of COVID-19 infection.
-You will not be given the identity of the person who tested positive – likewise, if you test positive an input the code to the app to alert close contacts, those contacts will not be given your identity – it is all completely anonymous.Back to top
+If you are notified that you have been in close contact with someone who has tested positive, you will not be given the identity of the person who tested positive – likewise, if you test positive an input the code to the app to alert close contacts, those contacts will not be given your identity – it is all completely anonymous.Back to top